17 HMR vs 17 WSM

 Both of these calibers have an extremely light recoil thanks to their light bullet weights.
 Virtually any shooter, even one who is particularly anxious about recoil or new to shooting, will probably be able to handle this level of recoil.
 You may encounter just a bit more with the .17 WSM because it’s shooting heavier bullets at a greater energy.
 However, the recoil on both is so slight that it’s unlikely this difference is big enough to be a real factor in deciding between these cartridges.

-Both of these calibers are light rounds meant for short ranges.
+Both calibers are light rounds meant for short ranges.
 However, the .17 HMR fragments on impact due to its similarities to powder-actuated nail gun charges, and therefore does not have the deep penetration required for anything larger than a backyard pest with a thin skin.
 If you want something that can handle these pests and up to predator-sized game like coyotes, the .17 WSM is going to be a better bet.

 Price & Availability